 Posture Podiatry Chiropody

-What is the difference between Chiropodist and a Podiatrist?
+What is the difference between Chiropody and a Podiatry?

-Only a few decades… chiropody is podiatry – just an older term.
+Only a few decades… a chiropodist is a podiatrist – just an older term.

 The term ‘Chiropody’ started in the United Kingdom, and is still used commonly as a matter of personal choice, especially in the UK and Canada.

 In Australia the term ‘Chiropodist’ was replaced by ‘Podiatrist’ as state based registration boards changed in the 1970’s and 1980’s.
-As of 2011 Australian Podiatrists are registered nationally under the Podiatry Board of Australia.
+As of 2011 Australian Podiatrists were registered nationally under the Podiatry Board of Australia.
 The term ‘podiatry’ and ‘podiatrist’ is used much more commonly throughout Australia, New Zealand, USA, Spain, South Africa and in some parts of Asia (i.e. Singapore).
 The term ‘podologist’ is another term used in some parts of Europe.

 Commonly people are confused as to whether chiropodists treat different conditions to podiatrists.
-The answer is no, podiatrists can do all the same things that chiropodists did long ago and more.
+The answer is… podiatrists can do all the same things that chiropodists did long ago and more.
 Podiatrists now have access to a whole range of new training, technology and equipment allowing them to offer all the well known chiropody services and more modern podiatry services.

-The podiatrists at Posture Podiatry will be happy to help you with any of your podiatry needs.
+The podiatrists at Posture Podiatry will be happy to help you with any of your podiatry (or chiropody) needs.

 What to expect in your consult?